A. Put off the old man.

 iii. " 'Earthly things' are not all evil, but some of them are.
 Even things harmless in themselves become harmful if permitted to take the place that should be reserved for the things above."
 (Vaughan)

 c.
 When Christ who is our life appears, then you also will appear with Him in glory: The promise of the return of Jesus is not only that we will see His glory, but so that we also will appear with Him in glory.
 This is the revealing of the sons of God mentioned in Romans 8:19

 i.
-Christ who is our life: In another place, Paul wrote for me to live is Christ (Philippians 1:21).
-Here he shows that this idea was not just for special apostles, but for all believers – Christ who is our life.
-Sometimes we say, “Music is his life” or “Sports are his life” or “He lives for his work.”
-Of the Christian it should be said, “Jesus Christ is his life.”
+Christ who is our life: In another place, Paul wrote For me to live is Christ (Philippians 1:21).
+Here he shows that this idea was not just for special apostles, but for all believers - Christ who is our life.
+Sometimes we say, "Music is his life" or "Sports is his life" or "He lives for his work."
+Of the Christian it should be said, "Jesus Christ is his life."

 ii.
 On that day, all will see the saints of God for what they really are, not as they merely appear to this world.
 "Paul, the prisoner, an eccentric Jew to the Romans and a worse-than-Gentile traitor to the Jews, will be seen as Paul the apostle, the servant of the King.
 The Colossians, insignificant ex-pagans from a third-rate country town, will be seen in a glory which, if it were now to appear, one might be tempted to worship."
 (Wright)

 2. (5-7) Put to death the things that are against God and part of this world.

 Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.
 Because of these things the wrath of God is coming upon the sons of disobedience, in which you yourselves once walked when you lived in them.